HeroicKatora/oxide-auth/Migration.md

   additional `Send + Sync + 'static` bounds on their generator arguments and then box them.
 This is sufficient for all `TagGrant` implementations provided here.
 While any shared internal mutable state must now be synced internally, I suggest avoiding this if possible anyways.
-[WIP]
+[WIP] [preliminary]
 * `TaggedAssertion` no longer implements this trait.
 Since the signature was deterministic, this has silently broken the security of `TokenMap` by issuing the same access and refresh tokens.
 Since refresh was not provided, that did